ChangeYourStrings

 7. Jason Richardson, solo / ex-Chelsea Grin

 Richardson runs 8-string on some solo material and on his Chelsea Grin-era work.
-Ernie Ball Cobalt 8-string in the .010–.074 range.
-His 8-string work tends to cross over into lead-heavy territory, the 8-string provides low-register chugs while his right hand handles technical leads on the top strings.
+He is a documented Ernie Ball Cobalt artist on 7-string (10–56 / 11–58 per Ernie Ball's own podcast); his 8-string string specs are not publicly documented, and his first 8-string signature guitar, the Music Man Cutlass HT 8 (multiscale 25.5 to 27 inches), arrived in 2026.
+His 8-string work tends to cross over into lead-heavy territory, low-register chugs while his right hand handles technical leads on the top strings.

 See the full Richardson rig page.